ZhaoNeil/anomaly-detection/README.md

 ```
 pip install -r requirements.txt
 ```
-When use this as a library, please include the line for "pyloess" from "requirements.txt" in your "requirements.txt".

 ## Usage
 The parameters are the same as the AnomalyDetectionVec in Twitter's AnomalyDetection (except the plot related ones).